Arnold: A multi-task, multi-embodiment muscle transformer policy: Methods

 \subsection{Training details}

 All training experiments were carried out on a GPU cluster featuring A100 GPUs.
-We could run two training experiments in parallel on a single node, to maximally utilize the GPU memory. \begin{itemize} \item We ran PPO, BC, OBC and OBC-PPO using the same network architecture and hyperparameters (Table~\ref{tab:training_details}). \item OBC-PPO combines imitation loss (L2), the surrogate policy gradient loss of PPO, the value loss, and an entropy loss to encourage exploration. \item PPO, instead, sets the imitation loss coefficient to 0, while OBC sets the policy gradient and entropy coefficients to 0. \item For BC, we used the same setup as OBC, but collected the rollouts suing to the expert policy's actions. \end{itemize}
+We ran two training experiments in parallel on a single node, to maximally utilize the GPU memory. \begin{itemize} \item We ran PPO, BC, OBC and OBC-PPO using the same network architecture and hyperparameters (Table~\ref{tab:training_details}). \item OBC-PPO combines imitation loss (L2), the surrogate policy gradient loss of PPO, the value loss, and an entropy loss to encourage exploration. \item PPO, instead, sets the imitation loss coefficient to 0, while OBC sets the policy gradient and entropy coefficients to 0. \item For BC, we used the same setup as OBC, but collected the rollouts using the expert policy's actions. \item For MT-PPO and MT-SAC, we used the union observation space of all 14 tasks, with 0 paddings and an additional task index input to the policy.
+The policy is a MLP network with 2 hidden layers of size 512. \item For PPO + T, we used the same transformer policy and pure policy-gradient setup as PPO.
+Instead of the compositional sensorimotor vocabulary, each observation and action element was assigned its own independent, learnable token embedding (the ``atomic'' vocabulary). \item For OBC + Task-SV, we used the same transformer policy and imitation setup as OBC.
+The sensorimotor vocabulary was made task-specific; each of the 14 tasks was associated with an independent set of learnable token embeddings, removing all cross-task sharing of the sensorimotor representation. \end{itemize}

-All training runs consisted of 50M steps at fixed learning rate.
-The policy gradient objective does not pair well with a large learning rate, thus we reduced it for OBC-PPO and PPO.
+All training runs consisted of 50M steps (environment interactions) at fixed learning rate unless specified otherwise.
+The policy gradient objective does not pair well with a large learning rate, thus we reduced it for PPO.
 After the first 50M steps, we ran BC, OBC and OBC-PPO for an additional 5M steps with a smaller learning rate, which boosted the performance in certain tasks.
 We did not achieve the same improvement with PPO.
-Due to the low performance of Multitask-PPO~\cite{yu2021metaworld,schulman2017proximal} after 50M steps, we did not train it for an additional 5M steps.
-Each of these experiments was performed for three different random seeds.
+Due to the low performance of MT-SAC~\citep{haarnoja2018soft} after 20M steps, we did not continue the training.
+All main experiments were performed for five different random seeds.
+Ablation experiments (MT-PPO, MT-SAC, PPO + T, and OBC + Task-SV) were performed for three different random seeds.
 One full PPO run required approximately 4 days, while a run of OBC, OBC-PPO or BC required approximately 5 days.
 The overhead was due to the computation of the expert actions.